jujhars13/DevSecOps-capability-model/README.md

 Deployed using github-pages to [](https://devsecops.jujhar.com)

-Fork this radar and modify `data/tableData.json` to rate your own teams/organisation.
+Fork this radar and modify `data/tableData.json`.

 ## Inspired by